VODnet

 A VODnet is a Video On Demand-driven cable and satellite television network.
-It is a non-linear television network in that the content resides on a server and the consumer calls up the particular program they want to watch from a digital menu.
+It is a non-linear television network in that the content resides on a server and the consumer selects what they want to watch from a digital menu.
 This is in contrast to a linear network that shows scheduled programs throughout the day.
 Usually VODnets are genre portal based.
 For example, Sportskool and The Ski Channel would be found under "Sports" and MGM Channel would be under "Movies."

 Currently, all major cable, satellite and telco distributors and most mid-size cable operators carry VODnets.

 The majority of VODnets launched in 2007 and 2008.